|

 three times as fast, which makes the transmission burst even shorter!

-The table on the left shows how the digits 0-9 are interpreted.
+The table below shows how the digits 0-9 are interpreted.

 The numbers are translated to characters that have more or less the same